brbarmex/dotnet-craftsman/Craftsman.Shared/ValueObjects/README.md

 > Author: It seems harmless but it is not, there are those who disagree but this excerpt is a "code smell bad" and that's it !!!

-Let's analyze the reference pass for the variable ``document``.
+Observe the assignment of the value ``"132.545.983-32"`` to the variable ``document`` .
 As much as there are better ways of implementation in the example above, the result will be the same (big shit).

 Realize that the value is from a document and not from a primitive type of string type, and to manipulate that value you always end up needing a
 Helper or Util Patern (or better, anti-pattern).
 If you are using this type of pattern (anti-pattern) it means that your modeling went to the hole because something was born wrong and is growing wrong.